Ontario Highway 400: Route description

-Crossing Steeles Avenue and a railway line as it enters the Regional Municipality of York, the freeway has a junction with Highway407 which is the only four-level stack interchange in the Greater Toronto Area.
-The section between Highway407 and Langstaff Road in suburban Vaughan features a short collector-express system, with the collector lanes serving interchanges with Highway7 and Langstaff Road, while the express lanes have access to Highway407.
-North of Langstaff Road, the freeway passes west of Vaughan Mills shopping centre and Canada's Wonderland theme park.
+The highway continues north, losing two lanes at the Parclo A4 interchange with Finch Avenue.
+Crossing Steeles Avenue and a railway line as it enters the Regional Municipality of York, the freeway has a junction with Highway 407, which is the only four-level stack interchange in the Greater Toronto Area; unusually the entry/exit for Highway 407 are before those for Steeles Avenue even though Steeles is further south; as the semi-directional ramps connecting from/to Highway 407 require a longer approach due to the height of the junction.
+The section between Highway 407 and Langstaff Road in suburban Vaughan features a short collector-express system, with the collector lanes serving interchanges with Highway 7 and Langstaff Road, while the express lanes have access to Highway 407.
+North of Langstaff Road, the freeway passes west of Vaughan Mills shopping centre and Canada's Wonderland amusement park.